 Although remote teams are physically apart, it doesn’t mean that you can’t organise virtual team building games.

-Whether it’s a short activity at the start of a virtual meeting to flex your remote team’s strategy brain, or a Friday night happy hour trivia session, there are many ways you can bring the team together online so you can reap the benefits such as:
+Whether it’s a short activity at the start of a virtual meeting to flex your remote team’s strategy brain or a Friday night happy hour trivia session, there are many ways you can bring the team together with online team games so you can reap the benefits such as:

 - Everyone getting to know their team